Reviews, Best Prices, Comparisons, Expert Buying Guides

 Contrast and Black Levels

-One of the standout features of AMOLED technology is its ability to produce deep blacks and high contrast ratios.
-Because each pixel can be turned off individually, black areas on the screen are truly black, not just dark gray.
-This results in excellent contrast, which is particularly noticeable when viewing content with dark scenes or when using the device in low-light conditions.
+AMOLED technology’s standout feature among others is the ability to create incredibly deep blacks and high contrast ratios.
+Each pixel can be turned off one by one giving rise to an area on the display that is totally black and not merely dark gray.
+This results in brilliant contrast which is especially apparent when one is watching content of dark scenes or when using the device in low-light conditions.

 Brightness and Outdoor Visibility